Model category structures on simplicial objects: The split-projective model category

 1.\@ $R$ is fully faithful.

 2. $\mathcal{W}$ on the left is precisely the preimage of $\mathcal{W}$ on the right under $R$.

-3. Cofibrant replacement on the right (w.r.t.\@ the projective model category structure) has its image in the essential image of $R$.
-For the cofibrant objects in the transported model structure on $\mathcal{SET}^{\mathcal{S}^{\op} \times \Delta^{\op}}$ are, in particular, point-wise projective w.r.t.\@ the weak factorization system $(\mathcal{L}_{proj}, \mathcal{R}_{proj})$ (cf.\@ Proposition~\ref{PROPADHESIVE}).
-Thus they are coproducts of representables because $\mathcal{S}$ is idempotent complete (having finite limits). \end{proof}
+3. Cofibrant objects on the right (w.r.t.\@ the projective model category structure) are in the essential image of $R$.
+Indeed, the cofibrant objects in the transported model structure on $\mathcal{SET}^{\mathcal{S}^{\op} \times \Delta^{\op}}$ are, in particular, degree-wise projective w.r.t.\@ the weak factorization system $(\mathcal{L}_{\proj}, \mathcal{R}_{\proj})$ (cf.\@ Proposition~\ref{PROPADHESIVE}).
+Thus they are coproducts of representables because $\mathcal{S}$ is idempotent complete (having finite limits).

+Therefore $R^{-1} Q$ is an inverse (up to natural transformation consisting of weak equivalences) of $R$, where $Q$ is a cofibrant replacement functor and $R^{-1}$ is an inverse of $R$ on the essential image.

+The additional statement follows from Proposition~\ref{PROPFUNCTOR}.
+Indeed, $R$ commutes with finite limits and coproducts.
+Thus is commutes also with push-outs along morphisms in $\mathcal{L}_{\proj, \spl}$ and transfinite compositions of morphisms in $\mathcal{L}_{\proj, \spl}$.
+Furthermore we have obviously